Hamasen: History

 The name Hamasing was derived from Japanese " (濱線, Hamasen)", meaning "beach railway line", this being the Japanese name of two railways which passed through this area.
 It used to be the hub for railway and ocean cargo.
 It was the center of politics, economy, and fishing industry.
 The area also was the pioneer of modernization of Kaohsiung where the first modernized city street, tap water installation, electricity and lamps were made there.
 Before the establishment of Kaohsiung Station, Hamasing was a regular stop for passenger trains.

 Transportation

 Hamasen has a wharf named Gushan Ferry Station which connects Gushan District and Cijin Island with regular ferry service via the Cijin–Gushan Ferry.
 Additionally, many small fishing boats and yachts also berth there.
-Sizihwan Station of Orange Line of the Kaohsiung MRT is located in this area.
+Hamasen Station of the Kaohsiung MRT is located in this area.
 A pedestrian and cycling tunnel through Ape Hill connects Hamasing and National Sun Yat-sen University in Sizihwan.